 * Please check with the embassy for any other specific requirements

-We require you to send the following at the time of booking, at least 30 days prior to travel: *Clear, colour copy of the personal details page of your passport
+We require you to send the following at the time of booking, no later than 60 days prior to travel: Clear, colour copy of the personal details page of your passport

 Please make sure that this copy is for the passport that you will be travelling on.
 If you have to renew your passport after booking please notify us as soon as you have a new passport number and bring your old passport with you on your trip as well.